libbytanner/startup/README.md

 # Vibe Check
 [My Notes](notes.md)

 Vibe Check is an app that allows users to select and rate albums, and provide additional thoughts and opinions on it.
-Other users can view their ratings, and comment on them.
+Other users can view ratings, and comment on them.

 > [!NOTE]